-When it comes to location, the highest average paycheck (around $87K per year) can be spotted in Houston, Texas; the company's headquarter city of St. Louis, Mo. ($80K), Atlanta, Ga. ($73K), and Los Angeles, Calif. (approximately $72K) are the next top-paying cities.
-On the lower end is Oklahoma City, Okla. at $48K.
-Within the company, workers earn the highest salaries (an average of about $84K annually) in Texas.
+When it comes to location, the highest average paycheck ($87K annually) can be spotted in Houston, Texas; the company's headquarter city of St. Louis, Mo. ($82K), Atlanta, Ga. (around $73K), and Los Angeles, Calif. (approximately $72K) are the next top-paying cities.
+Expected earnings are below average ($48K) in Oklahoma City, Okla., one of the lowest-paid cities.
+Within the company, workers earn the highest salaries (an average of about $84K per year) in Texas.

 Years of Experience

 For those with five to nine years of experience, average earnings amount to $75K per year.
 Overall, the greater share of Anheuser-Busch Companies, Inc. folks have one to four years of experience and earn an average $69K annually.

 Certified Six Sigma Green Belts earn $92K per year, far more than their non-accredited counterparts.
 Bigger paychecks are awarded to Class A Commercial Driver License Holders with credentials; these people earn around $75K annually on average.
 Those with a Master of Business Administration (MBA) at Anheuser-Busch Companies, Inc. come out on top, and their salaries approach approximately $100K per year.